su-ntu-ctp/5m-data-2.5-data-warehouse/liquor_sales/README.md

 dbt init
 ```

 However, this structure is already created.
 So you can skip it.
-However, for the sake of practicing, you can create this outside of this folder to understand and compare the difference between the initialized DBT structure vs current structure
+For the sake of practicing, you can create this outside of this folder to understand and compare the difference between the initialized DBT structure vs current structure

 ### Configs